Deep Motion Blind Video Stabilization: Learning Motion Blind Video Stabilization

 \subsubsection{Stage 1: Stable Frame Generation}

-In this stage we train the network with a specific goal of generating stable frame \emph{$f^{\prime}_{t}$} from the five unstable input frames $(f_{t-2}, f_{t-1}, f_t, f_{t+1,}, f_{t+2})$.
-During this stage, the perceptual quality of the generated frames is ignored purposefully as it can be enhanced in the next stage with the help of an adversarial training strategy and a perceptual loss.
-With this strategy, the model can focus on learning the high-level reasoning necessary to justify the generated output $f^{\prime}_{t}$ from the input unstable frames.
-In this stage, we train the stabilization network with the $\mathcal{L}_2$ based reconstruction loss as
+In this stage, we train the network with a specific goal of generating stable frame \emph{$f^{\prime}_{t}$} from the five unstable input frames $(f_{t-2}, f_{t-1}, f_t, f_{t+1,}, f_{t+2})$ (as presented on the left side of \figref{fig:fig7} (b)).
+During this stage, the perceptual quality of the generated frames is purposefully ignored as it can be enhanced in the upcoming stages with the help of an adversarial training strategy and a perceptual loss.
+During our experiments, it was observed that introducing a quality improvement loss at this stage significantly increased the convergence time.
+Therefore, at this stage, the model is trained with a specific goal of learning only the high-level reasoning necessary to justify the generated output frame $f^{\prime}_{t}$ from the input unstable frames.
+In this stage, we train the stabilization network with the $\mathcal{L\textsubscript{2}}$-based reconstruction loss as,

-where \emph{f\textsubscript{gt,t}} is the stable counterpart of the output frame \emph{$f^{\prime}_{t}$}, acquired through the iterative dataset generation pipeline (described in Sec. \ref{data_gen}).
-This loss was chosen empirically as we also experimented with $\mathcal{L}$\textsubscript{1} loss which resulted in relatively sharper images, but it increased the convergence time.
-Since the second stage is entirely dedicated to quality enhancement, this slight improvement in the quality can be ignored at this stage for relatively faster convergence.
-For both stages of training, we use ADAM for minimization, and for the first frame, we initialize the learning rate as 0.0001 and use a plateau-based decreasing strategy for the learning rate to facilitate the optimization process.